mearns/javascript-koans/README.md

 "My name is how I am presented on paper," replied the student.

 "And the value of a property is how it is presented in an expression," replied the master.
 With that, the student was englightened.

+## Clarity

+A senior engineer was reviewied the code of a junior engineer, and suggested they replace the use of a `for` loop with a `forEach` call.

+A staff engineer was reviewed the senior engineer's review and pointed out that the original `for` loop was actually more performant.

+The junior engineer asked "Was it not clear and comprehensible the way it was originally written?"

+The senior and staff engineers were thus enlightened.